 CBD oil is made from an extract from the hemp plant.
 But that extract is not consumed in its pure form.
 It’s often diluted with another oil to produce a liquid that you can add to food or drop under your tongue.
 The extract can even be added to other products, such as skin creams and lotions.

-If you want to buy CBD oil and take it orally, though, you might wonder what it tastes like.
+If you want to buy CBD oil and take it orally, though, you might wonder what does CBD oil taste like? it tastes like.
 The flavor is influenced by the way that the CBD is extracted and the oil that it’s mixed with.
 Different brands and types of CBD have distinct tastes.

 What Does CBD Oil Taste Like

 CBD is one of the most abundant cannabinoids in the cannabis plant.
 It’s found in hemp as well as marijuana plants.
 Nowadays, growers breed plants with varying levels of CBD, depending on the way that they plan to use the final product.

 Hemp plants cannot legally contain more than 0.03 percent THC, the psychoactive compound in cannabis.
 Therefore, hemp plants have a higher CBD-to-THC ratio than marijuana.

 To understand what CBD tastes like, it helps to be familiar with the makeup of a cannabis plant.
 CBD and THC are the two primary molecules found in cannabis.